filipego/animated-text-wrapper/README.md

 *   **Performance:** While GSAP is highly performant, animating a very large number of individual letters (`letters...` types) on complex pages might impact performance.
 Test accordingly.
 The `words...` types are generally less intensive.
 *   **Scrub Effect:** The `scrubEachWord` animation behaves differently.
 It directly ties the animation state to the scrollbar position between its `start` and `end` triggers, allowing the user to "scrub" through the animation.
 It doesn't use the `onEnter`/`onLeaveBack` play/reset logic like the other types.
 ```

-This README provides a good starting point for anyone wanting to use your `TextAnimateOnScroll` component.
-You can add more details or examples as needed.